 Trigger Point Dry Needling in Calverton Park, MO | Axes Physical Therapy

-Many of our patients come to us as their last resort because, after all sorts of medication and other treatments, they still just can’t find relief.
-At Axes, our licensed and knowledgeable physical and occupational in Calverton Park, MO work with you as a team to design a customized treatment plan with a proven track record of success.
-We’ve dedicated our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that hitting a home run on your local softball team, dominating your local pickleball league, or bending down and picking up your grandkids without feeling any pain.
+We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
+At Axes, our qualified and knowledgeable physical and occupational in Calverton Park, MO act as part of your team to implement a personalized treatment plan with a proven track record of success.
+We’ve dedicated our practice to positive patient outcomes and getting you back to the activities you love most, whether that be sliding into home plate, taking a morning job, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
 Contact an experienced Calverton Park, MO physical therapist online or call the location most convenient for you.